pashaproton/binary-tree/README.md

 ---

 ### Examples

-Each example has *run.sh* file which can be run by `sh run.sh` command.
+Each example has **run.sh** file which can be run by `sh run.sh` command.
 Files structure and names are the same for every language, difference in implementation only.

 ### Contributing and Issues
+- If you see a bug in the code please add new issue [bugs](https://github.com/pashaproton/binary-tree/issues/new) with label **bug**.
+- Do not hesisate [add new ideas](https://github.com/pashaproton/binary-tree/issues/new) with label **proposal**.

-Feel free fork the project or add new ideas.
+- Feel free fork the project or add new ideas.